colin6615/breaktimer-app/README.md

 # Differences between this fork and the original app
 - Cancelling breaks used to require just a click.
 Now it requires the user to type random 40-characters.
 -  disable smart breaks while unlocked
-  - smart breaks still work while locked or sleeping
+    - while locked or sleeping, smart breaks still work as in the original app.
 - Not sure if you're running this fork or the original app?
 Check **BreakTimer > About**—my custom build includes my name and repo link.
 - I used ai to code this.
 # How to install this fork